Skip to content

 Customer Reviews and Testimonials: Your Digital Word-of-Mouth

-Customer reviews are the modern equivalent of word-of-mouth recommendations.
-For hospitality businesses, a single glowing review on Google or TripAdvisor can drive dozens of new bookings.
-Fitness centres benefit enormously from testimonials showcasing real transformation stories, whilst retailers can use product reviews to overcome purchase hesitations.
+Customer reviews are the modern version of word-of-mouth recommendations.
+For hospitality businesses, one glowing review on Google or TripAdvisor can drive dozens of new bookings.
+Fitness centres gain hugely from testimonials that show real transformation stories.
+Retailers can use product reviews to ease purchase doubts.

 Actionable strategies: